lennart/tunejuggler/README.md

          _(Note: you can optionally supply any other properties you want to store along with the song)_

 __GET__
+* `/collections.json`
+    Fetches all Collections as a JSON Array

+* `/collections/:id/tracks.json`
+    Fetches all Tracks and the Collection with :id as a JSON Array

 * `/blip/:user.json`
     List a DJ's recent blips